ZhangGe6/onnx-modifier/readme.md

 > Note: To link node $A$ (`data_0` in the above example) to node $B$ (the 1st `Conv` in the above example), **it is suggested to edit the input of node $B$ to the output of node `A`, rather than edit the output of node $A$ to the input of node `B`.** Because the input of $B$ can also be other node's output and unexpected result will happen.

 <img src="./docs/rename_node_io.png" alt="rename_node_io" style="zoom:60%;" />

+## Edit the attribute of nodes

+Change the original attribute to a new value, then we are done.

 ## Add new node
 Sometimes we want to add new nodes into the exsited model. `onnx-modifier` supports this feature experimentally now.